xhad/okcoin-china/README.md

 # OKCoin China API Wrapper

 A node.js wrapper for the [REST APIs](https://www.okcoin.cn/about/rest_api.do) exposed by bitcoin exchange [OKCoin](https://www.okcoin.cn).
-You will need have a registered account with [OKCoin](https://www.okcoin.cn) and generated API keys to access the private methods.
+You will need to have a registered account with [OKCoin](https://www.okcoin.cn) and generated API keys to access the private methods.

-Please contact support@okcoin.com if you are having trouble opening and account or generating an API key.
+Please contact support@okcoin.com if you are having trouble opening an account or generating an API key.

+This modules is forked from [okcoin](https://www.npmjs.com/~naddison36).

 ### Install